rpcpool/yellowstone-shield/cli/README.md

 ### Metadata

 Before creating a new Policy, plan ahead by creating a URI-addressable JSON file containing the metadata for your Policy.
-The Policy metadata should use the format shown in this example:
+The Policy metadata should use the format shown in this example (https://gateway.irys.xyz/CdxWAuxk483JsqJdbE8cSKkZEMTJ1EKpDsUWmqGTaFu8):

 ```
 {